staeter/work-in-progress/dialogue.md

 ### Programming Toolset

-A programming language in and of itself is an user interface that serves as a model for thinking and describing processes.
+A programming language in and of itself is a user interface that serves as a model for thinking and describing processes.
 We often think of programming languages as things in and of themselves but their compilers, frameworks, IDEs, and tools in general each take a huge role in their ergonomics.
 As software development is a social process, this thinking can be extended to the blogs, forums and articles that are also part of the programming toolset.

 | ref | requirement | fulfills | priority |
 | --: | ----------- | -------- | -------- |